adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 15/10/20

+* Used gitingore irl for first time.
+Hid annoying .pyc files.

 ## 14/10/20

 * Read the paper [Explainable ML in deployment](https://arxiv.org/pdf/1909.06342.pdf).
 Amazing work that interviews orgs about their challenges and uses of XAI.